 En Route to Point 7103

 The last time I filled my bottle was back at Galene Lakes.
 So we had been without water since before Silver Ridge East.
-But I was happy to drink right from the two big puddles.
+But by then, my mouth was so dry that I drank straight from the two big puddles without filtering.

 See more trip photos here.